 2. How do these types of liabilities apply to the manufacturers of medicines and devices?

-Pursuant to the Drug Administration Law and its Implementing Rules and the Medical Device Supervision and Administration Rules, noncompliance (depending upon the specific illegal activities) could be subject to different administrative penalties, including the monetary fine, confiscation of illegal gains, suspension of business activities, revocation of marketing authorization and other permits and license.
+Pursuant to the Drug Administration Law and its implementing rules and the Medical Device Supervision and Administration Rules, non-compliance (depending upon the specific illegal activities) could be subject to different administrative penalties, including monetary penalty, confiscation of illegal gains, suspension of business activities, and revocation of marketing authorization and other permits and licenses.
 In the worst scenario, violation of drug and medical device legislations may result in criminal liabilities.

-For example, a company that sells drugs without proper marketing authorizations will be confiscated of all illegal gains, subject to an administrative fine of 2-5 times of the value of the relevant drug products, or criminal imprisonment if there is adverse impact on human health.
-A company that manufactures or sells devices without proper marketing authorizations may also be subject monetary fine, confiscation of illegal gains and suspension and debarment actions.
+For example, a company that sells drugs without proper marketing authorizations may have all its illegal gains confiscated, be subject to an administrative fine of 2-5 times the value of the offending drug products, or criminal imprisonment if there is adverse impact on human health.
+A company that manufactures or sells devices without proper marketing authorizations may also be fined, have its illegal gains confiscated and have its actions suspended or debarred.

 3. Does potential liability extend to the manufacturer only or could claims extend to corporate executives, employees, and representatives?

 Claims could extend to corporate executives, employees, and representatives of a company.
 For example, a director or legal representative who breaches the fiduciary duty or duty of care may face civil, administrative or criminal liabilities.

 A director or legal representative who breaches the duties may face the following civil liabilities: (i) if breach of the fiduciary duty, forfeiture by the company of any proceeds from the breach; and (ii) if breach of either fiduciary duty or duty of care, liability to compensate for losses suffered by the company as a result of the breach.